dimitris47/units/README.md

 a.
 Compile from source:

 1. Donwload and extract archive from releases
-2. Open extracted directory with Terminal and run the following:
+2. Open extracted directory with Terminal and run:
    <code>qmake Units.CPP CONFIG+=release && make && sudo make install && make clean</code>

 You might need to install <code>libqt5gui5</code>, <code>g++</code> and <code>make</code> packages to your Linux system before compiling.